hercules-ci/gitlab-haskell/README.md

        -> GitLab a
        -> IO a

-For example the following project finds all GitLab projects for the user "joe".
+For example the following project returns all GitLab projects for the user "joe".

     myProjects <-